 Clinical Research Mission:

-The HVRC Clinical facility is a resource for conducting and learning about clinical research in the cardiovascular sciences.
+The Hypertension Vascular Research Clinical facility is a resource for conducting and learning about clinical research in the cardiovascular sciences.

 Hypertension: Also known as high blood pressure, this disease is often called the "silent killer" because it often has no symptoms.
 Hypertension is a major risk factor for stroke, heart attack and kidney disease.
 The Southeastern region of the United States leads the nation in the prevalence of cardiovascular disease.
-At the Hypertension and Vascular Research Center we evaluate those factors that contribute to the hypertension and seek to control hypertension to limit damage to vital organs such as heart, brain and kidney.
+We evaluate those factors that contribute to the hypertension and seek to control hypertension to limit damage to vital organs such as heart, brain and kidney.

 Autonomic Nervous System Dysfunction: Normal blood pressure regulation involves precise balance of various blood pressure control systems under the regulation of the autonomic nervous system.
 Impairments in the nervous system reflexes that regulate pressure during changes in posture may lead to instability of blood pressure, resulting in pressure that is either too high or too low.
 Alterations in autonomic function for control of the cardiovascular system are key risk factors for heart disease and stroke and may be associated with aging, hypertension, heart failure and sleep apnea.